 - Physical and social isolation that separates someone from social support networks; extreme jealously and possessiveness, accusations of infidelity, repeated threats of abandonment, divorce, or initiating an affair if the individual fails to comply with the abuser’s wishes; and

-- Monitoring movements, and driving fast and recklessly to frighten someone.
+- Monitoring movements and driving fast and recklessly to frighten someone.

 Retaliation constitutes any acts of reprisal, revenge and retribution based on a complaint of sexual misconduct.
 Retaliation can occur from the perpetrator/accused, friends/peers/family of either party, coworkers/supervisors, or any other individual who may have knowledge of the act.
 This can include, but is not limited to: spreading rumors, verbal abuse/bullying, online harassment/abuse, physical harm, being excluded/ostracized, being demoted/fired, unjustified grade reductions, and destruction of property.
 Retaliation does not include petty slights or annoyances.
 Retaliation against a victim and/or the person reporting an act of sexual violence is prohibited by law and university policy.
-This means that the perpetrator/accused, the university, supervisors and other members of the community are forbidden from retaliation and such acts would be in violation of Title IX, EEO laws, and University policy.
+This means that the perpetrator/accused, the university, supervisors and other members of the community are forbidden from retaliation and such acts would be in violation of University policy.